 There is also a more general type of rotation, around a point, in which the direction of the rotation axis changes with time.
 In that case the trajectories of all points relative to a reference point will be different curves on the surfaces of spheres centered in that point.
 A convenient way to describe that kind of motion consists in using two angles to determine the direction of the axis; together with the rotation angle around that axis, a total or three angles are needed in addition to three distances to determine the position of the reference point.

 The degrees of freedom of a system are the variables needed to determine its exact position.
-For example, to determine the position of a fly in a "rectangular" room, its distance to the floor and to two perpendicular walls can be measured, giving rise to a system of perpendicular coordinates (Cartesian or rectangular coordinates), which are usually labeled with the three letters x , y and z (figure 1.2).
+For example, to determine the position of a fly in a "rectangular" room, its distance to the floor and to two perpendicular walls can be measured, giving rise to a system of perpendicular coordinates (Cartesian or rectangular coordinates), which are usually labeled with the three letters , and (figure 1.2).

 That means that the motion of a point in space has 3 degrees of freedom.
-The trajectory of the point is a curve in space, which can be described by 3 expressions for the 3 Cartesian coordinates x , y and z as functions of time.
+The trajectory of the point is a curve in space, which can be described by 3 expressions for the 3 Cartesian coordinates , and as functions of time.
 Since the most general motion of a rigid body can be described by the change of three angles and the motion of a point, that kind of motion has 6 degrees of freedom.
 Other simpler motions of a rigid body have less degrees of freedom; the rotation around a fixed axis has only one degree of freedom, translation without rotation has 3 degrees of freedom and the superposition of translation and fixed axis rotation has 4 degrees of freedom.

 The subject of study in this chapter is the motion of a single point, which will be enough in order to study the translation of rigid bodies and will be the basis to study their general motion.